-Information provided by the applicant(s) on the FAFSA is used to generate an Expected Family Contribution (EFC), which takes into account the income and assets of the student and/or parent.
-The EFC is used to determine the student's financial need.
-The student's financial need is the difference between the Cost of Attendance and the Expected Family Contribution or EFC.
+Information provided by the applicant(s) on the FAFSA is used to generate an Student Aid Index (SAI), which takes into account the income and assets of the student and/or parent.
+The SAI is used to determine the student's financial need.
+The student's financial need is the difference between the Cost of Attendance and the SAI.
 The Cost of Attendance includes the educational expenses: